-Interstate Wildlife Violator Compact (IWVC)

-Montana is a member of the IWVC.
+Interstate Wildlife Violator Compact (IWVC) - Montana is a member of the IWVC.
 Under the compact, member states recognize suspensions of hunting, fishing, or trapping privileges.
 It is unlawful for a violator whose privilege to hunt, fish, or trap is suspended to obtain or attempt to obtain a license, tag, or permit in a member state.
 For more information, call 406-444-2452.

-Kill Site Verification (ARM 12.6.1005)

-At the request of a Department Game Warden, it is required to return to the kill site of any game animal, game bird, wolf, or furbearer that has been hunted or trapped.
+Kill Site Verification (ARM 12.6.1005) - At the request of a department Game Warden, it is required to return to the kill site of any game animal, game bird, wolf, or furbearer that has been hunted or trapped.

-Landowner Permission (MCA 87-6-415)

-A resident or nonresident shall obtain permission of the landowner, the lessee, or their agents before taking or attempting to take furbearing animals, game animals, migratory game birds, nongame wildlife, predatory animals, upland game birds, or wolves while hunting on private property.

-- Even if the land is not posted, hunters must have permission from the land owner, lessee, or their agent before hunting on private property, regardless of whether the land is posted or not. - Access to public land through private land requires permission of the private land owner, lessee, or their agent.
+Landowner Permission (MCA 87-6-415) - A person may not hunt or attempt to hunt furbearers, game animals, migratory game birds, nongame wildlife, predatory animals, upland game birds, or wolves while hunting on private property without first obtaining permission of the landowner, the lessee, or their agents.
+Regardless of whether the land is posted or not, hunters must have permission from the land owner, lessee, or their agent before hunting on private property.

-Retrieval of all wildlife through private land requires permission of the private landowner, lessee, or their agent.
+For the purposes of this section, the term "hunt" has the same meaning as provided in 87-6-101 and includes entering private land to: (a) retrieve wildlife; or (b) access public land to hunt.

-License and Permit Possession and Use MCA 87-6-301-314

-It is unlawful to:
+License and Permit Possession and Use MCA 87-6-301-314 It is unlawful to: